 Take all this slow thinking to its logical extreme and you arrive at the Edge, a state-of-the-art office building in Amsterdam that houses Deloitte Consulting, among other firms.
 Designed by London-based PLP Architecture, the Edge uses a host of innovations to control climate, lighting, and security.
 The most energy- and cost-efficient innovation of all, though, was the design decision to build square footage based on the number of employees actually in the building at any one time, not on the full complement of employees.
 As a result, the building is only 60 percent as big as it would have been.
 (If you’re wondering how that works in practice, a phone app assigns a locker and a workstation to each employee when he or she arrives for the day.)

 Think (slowly) about the all-encompassing implications of the simple decision to build smaller: smaller construction costs, smaller impact on the surrounding environment, smaller financing.
 Over time there’s also less maintenance and lower energy costs.
 It’s a wonderful, not to mention edgy, example of the holistic approach.

 To my mind, the value of the consulting engineer to the client lies in the innovative thinking he or she brings to a project.
 In my experience, clients rely on us for expertise and are more than ready to listen to our advice.
-At Reese Engineering we have an energetic, eager-to-learn group of people who embrace the new.
+At Reese Hackman, we have an energetic, eager-to-learn group of people who embrace the new.
 It’s counter-intuitive in a hurry-up world, but doing our best work may require us to think slow.

 – John D. Reese, PE, LEED AP